- Files and Folders Backup

 1. Connect the disk backup image to your computer and make sure it can be detected.
-In the left tab, select Restore and choose the backup you want to restore from the list.
-Click Next to continue.
-If the image is not detected, click Path to navigate manually.
+In the left tab, click Restore and Select task.
+If the image is not detected, click Select Image File to navigate manually.

-2. Select a backup point and click the Next button.
-The Backup Type and Created Time help you to determine the appropriate time point.
+2. Select a backup image and click the Next button.

 Note: The destination partition will be overwritten.
 Please backup files in advance.

 5. In the "Operation Summary" page, preview the operation that will be executed.
 Click Start Restore after confirmation.

 For more details with screenshots, see: Disk Recovery with AOMEI Backupper.

 *If you backup disk in incremental mode, please prepare the full backup and all related incremental images; If you backup disk in differential mode, please prepare the full backup and the latest differential image; If you just backup the disk for once, only full backup is enough.

 *If you regularly backup your disks, each backup will generate an image at a given time, so there may be multiple time points to choose from.

 *The destination disk/partition will be totally overwritten.
 If the destination contains any important data, it should first be copied to another location.

 *If any applications are running on the destination partition/disk, AOMEI Backupper will require you to restart computer and execute the restore operation in "Restart Mode".